top of page

 in a perfect world

-There are angels out there who are willing to build dry lots, buy all the right foods and supplements, mix buckets twice a day, take hoof boots on and off, deal with special needs, fear, aggression, learn how to handle these horses in a way that helps them feels safe and comfortable, and be okay with never asking the horse to be ridden or worked.
+There are people, true angels, who are willing to build dry lots, buy all the right foods and supplements, mix buckets twice a day, take hoof boots on and off, deal with special needs, behavioral issues like fear, aggression, know how to handle these horses in a way that helps them feels safe and comfortable, and accept that these horses may never be ridden or worked.
 These people exist, but at this point in time, they are the minority.
 In general horse people get enjoyment out of horses who will obediently or happily work and perform for them.

-When a horse crosses our threshold, they become part of our family for life.
-We will give them everything they need and they will never experience injury or harm from human hands.
+When a horse comes to our sanctuary, they become part of our family for life.
+We give them everything they need to be happily and comfortably enjoy their lives.

 bottom of page